 Virtually all white gold jewelry and watches are coated with rhodium, a bright white metal similar to chromium in color.
 Rhodium plating gives white gold its unnaturally white finish.
 Eventually, the plating wears off, revealing the underlying surface’s warm tint.

 Despite all its advantages, the current platinum per-ounce price is significantly below the gold price.
-The gold prices began to overtake platinum prices right after the global financial crisis of 2008.
-Two identical rings, one platinum, one gold, will have different weights because platinum has a higher density.
-The gold ring, on the other hand, weighs less, so its cost is lower than the platinum ring.
+Gold prices began to overtake platinum prices right after the global financial crisis of 2008.
+Two identical rings, one platinum, and one gold will have different weights because platinum has a higher density.
+On the other hand, a gold ring weighs less, so its cost is lower than a platinum ring.

 The precision of platinum work

-Hand forging platinum is easier and less expensive than using white gold.
+Hand-forging platinum is easier and less expensive than using white gold.
 Casting platinum is labor-intensive.
-It requires special equipment and skills which complicate production and affects its total cost.
+It requires special equipment and skills, complicating production and affecting its total cost.
 When a jeweler tells you that a platinum mounting costs more than gold, you can bet you are getting a piece of casting.

 Platinum allows a bench jeweler to achieve a higher degree of precision.
 Sharp edges, precise angles, well-defined curves, and clean joints are hallmarks of a hand-forged platinum piece.
 Working with platinum is a pleasant experience for a bench jeweler.
 The result is always far superior to anything crafted in white gold.
 A happy jeweler makes a beautiful ring, and a grumpy jeweler makes a clump of metal.

 Metal hardness on the Vickers scale.
 The higher the number the harder the alloy.
 The chart does not specify the difference in hardness between casting and cold-forged metal.